Vietnam.vn - Nền tảng quảng bá Việt Nam

 Foods rich in plant protein include nuts, beans, tofu and soy milk.

-I hope our findings help consumers make healthier and more environmentally sustainable food choices,” said study leader Sergio Burgos, PhD, associate professor and scientist at the McGill University Health Centre Research Institute.
+I hope our findings help consumers make healthier and more environmentally sustainable food choices,” said study leader Sergio Burgos, PhD, associate professor and scientist at the Research Institute of the McGill University Health Centre.

-Increasing consumption of plant-based foods along with reducing red and processed meat would have significant health and environmental benefits, the authors write, according to Medical Express.
+Increasing consumption of plant-based foods along with reducing red and processed meat would have significant benefits for health and the environment, the authors write, according to Medical Express.

 Source link